KNcare/KNcare.github.io/index.md

 ## About Us

-At K & N Care, we believe in empathy in action and solutions in support.
+At CNK Care & Support, we believe in empathy in action and solutions in support.
 As a registered services provider, we are committed to providing high-quality care and empowering individuals with disabilities to live their best lives.
 Our team consists of dedicated professionals who prioritize the well-being and independence of our clients.

 ### Our Mission